Colorado and Snake Among Rivers Named ‘Most Endangered’

 Having endangered rivers in the U.S. is not new.
 Countless waterways have been dammed, polluted, re-routed, buried or otherwise destroyed throughout the country’s history.
 What is new is the level of severity and the scale of the crisis that faces many rivers in the United States.

 Each year, American Rivers, a non-profit dedicated to protecting rivers and preserving clean water, releases a list and series of reports on rivers that are most at risk.
-This year, the Snake River and the Colorado River—both home to some of the continent’s best river rafting and dory trips—are at the top of the list.
+In 2022, the Snake River and the Colorado River—both home to some of the continent’s best river rafting and dory trips—are at the top of the list.
 While the challenges facing each river are different, the larger issue remains: Some of the country’s longest, most iconic rivers are in danger.

 “All life on this planet depends on clean, flowing rivers, so when rivers are at risk we must sound the alarm.
 America’s Most Endangered Rivers highlights the threats of climate change and injustice, and is a call for bold, urgent action,” said Tom Kiernan, President of American Rivers, in a press release.

 With the megadrought looming, the Colorado River is widely over-allocated.
 For the first time in history, cuts to water supplies from the Colorado have had to be made and will likely continue in the future.
 Lake Powell is so low that Glen Canyon will not be able to generate power and water could stop flowing to nearby towns and parts of the Navajo Nation unless upper and lower Colorado River Basin states agree to cooperate on a water management plan to save the reservoir.
 According to the American Rivers report, researchers expect climate change to further reduce the Colorado’s flow by 10 to 30 percent by 2050.